GCMate/back-end/README.md

        python3 -m venv venv
        source venv/bin/activate
        ```
+4. If this is the first time you are running the code, you must install Flask and Flask-CORS with these commands:
+   -   Windows:
+       ```
+       pip install flask
+       pip install -U flask-cors
+       ```
+   -   Mac:
+       ```
+       pip3 install flask
+       pip3 install -U flask-cors
+       ```
-4. Run `backend_app.py` by typing in the prompt below in your terminal/command prompt
+5. Run `backend_app.py` by typing in the prompt below in your terminal/command prompt
    -   Windows: `python backend_app.py`
    -   Mac: `python3 backend_app.py`